MUNsdh/readthedocs/docs/source/Running the Program.rst

 1. Press 'Start cycle'

 * Keep your hand on the feed hold at all times!
 If something goes wrong, you must be able to hit that button asap!

 * Make sure the automatic coolant nozzle is pointing at the tool.
 Each tool may require the nozzle to be moved.
-You can do this manually by pressing 'Feed hold' so you can see what you're doing and then 'Coolant up' or 'Coolant down' and move the nozzle into the correct orientaation.
+You can do this manually by pressing 'Feed hold' so you can see what you're doing and then 'Coolant up' or 'Coolant down' to move the nozzle into the correct orientaation.
 When you're done, press 'Cycle start' again.

 You can also adjust the coolant nozzle before you run the program so that you do not need to touch it during the program.